 There once was a young slave boy in the days of the Romans.
 One day he went off into the meadows by himself and he heard a loud roar that brought him to stop in his footsteps in fear.
 He looked ahead and he saw a great lion lying in the grass in the distance.
 He slowly approached the lion and the lion stared at him.
 The boy could see a thorn in the lion's paw and that he was in pain.
 The boy went toward the lion.
 One might say the boy was foolish, but he felt for the lion and he took the chance to lean toward him and remove the thorn.
 Upon doing so the lion leapt toward the boy and stared at him after which the lion disappeared into the forest.

 Empathy toward all creatures means that sometimes we must give of ourselves.
-Consideration for other Life and the Earth may bring back to us more than we can imagine.
+Consideration and care for Life and the Earth may bring back to us more than we can imagine.
 It may be what allows us to survive.

 Spider Image courtesy of SweetCrisis at FreeDigitalPhotos.net

-So here we are, creatures rich with many senses that give us so much pleasure and help us to survive.
-We place value on our lives.
-We choose to live.
-Though it is true that we place value on what we are, we must not forget to place value on all that is around us as well.
-After all, in the broadest sense, are we not just reflections of the world that surrounds us?
+So here we are, humankind, creatures' rich with these amazing qualities called senses.
+Our senses give us so much pleasure and help us to protect what we value most - our existence and survival.
+Though it is true that we must place value on our existence, we must also not forget to place value on all that surrounds us as well.
+After all, in the broadest sense, are we not just reflections of the environment and the world that surrounds us?

-In order to help convey the idea that we ourselves are reflections of the world, take a look at the photo to the right of the woman and her reflection on the water.
-At first you might just see a woman's reflection in the water but if you open your mind can you see that the woman could be seen as a reflection of the water, or going further a reflection of the Earth and the world around her?
+In order to help convey the idea that we ourselves are reflections of the world, take a look at the photo to the right of the woman, and her reflection on the water.
+At first you might just see a woman's reflection in the water but if you open your mind can you see that the woman could be seen as a reflection of the water, or going further that she is a reflection of the Earth and the world around her?

 Owl Image courtesy of thawats at FreeDigitalPhotos.net